Reflections on The Shack

 Before I knew anything about the author, as I read the book I kept saying to myself, “Wow, he’s had really bad church experiences.”
 Organized religion, by which he means churches, is portrayed unfavorably.
-The author, like many people today, has had too many bad experiences and is no longer involved in church.
+The author's experiences had put a bad taste in his mouth concerning churches, so that though speaking in churches, at the time he said he was no longer involved in one.
 That helps account for the feeling of individualism I had as I read.
 Ironically, as I told Paul, he decries individualism in the book, but demonstrates it in his view of the church (as well as all hierarchy being wrong).

 True, Paul has lots of fellowship with Christians, and has wise advisors in his life.
 But he chooses whom he spends time with and who his advisors will be.
 If he doesn't like their counsel, he can change advisors.
 In contrast, when I disagree with my leaders at my church, I am called upon to submit to them, whether or not I like it.
 I can and do go to them to discuss it.
 But if they disagree, I can’t just go cross my leaders’ names off and find someone who will mirror back my opinions.
 (Yes, I have the option of leaving my church, but would only do this in an extreme case.)